 Rejection at Nazareth

-76.7-11: Mt 10.1, 5, 7-11; Lk 9.1-5.6.7: Lk 10.1.And he called to him the twelve, and began to send them out two by two, and gave them authority over the unclean spirits.
-8He charged them to take nothing for their journey except a staff; no bread, no bag, no money in their belts; 9but to wear sandals and not put on two tunics.
-10And he said to them, “Where you enter a house, stay there until you leave the place.
-116.11: Mt 10.14.And if any place will not receive you and they refuse to hear you, when you leave, shake off the dust that is on your feet for a testimony against them.”
-126.12-13: Mt 11.1; Lk 9.6.So they went out and preached that men should repent.
-136.13: Jas 5.14.And they cast out many demons, and anointed with oil many that were sick and healed them.
+7And he called unto him the twelve, and began to send them forth by two and two; and gave them power over unclean spirits; 8and commanded them that they should take nothing for their journey, save a staff only; no scrip, no bread, no money in their purse: 9but be shod with sandals; and not put on two coats.
+10And he said unto them, In what place soever ye enter into an house, there abide till ye depart from that place.
+11And whosoever shall not receive you, nor hear you, when ye depart thence, shake off the dust under your feet for a testimony against them.
+Verily I say unto you, It shall be more tolerable for Sodom and Gomorrha in the day of judgment, than for that city.
+12And they went out, and preached that men should repent.
+13And they cast out many devils, and anointed with oil many that were sick, and healed them.

-536.53-56: Mt 14.34-36.And when they had crossed over, they came to land at Gennes'aret, and moored to the shore.
-54And when they got out of the boat, immediately the people recognised him, 55and ran about the whole neighbourhood and began to bring sick people on their pallets to any place where they heard he was.
-566.56: Mk 3.10; Mt 9.20.And wherever he came, in villages, cities, or country, they laid the sick in the market places, and besought him that they might touch even the fringe of his garment; and as many as touched it were made well.
+53And when they had passed over, they came into the land of Gennesaret, and drew to the shore.
+54And when they were come out of the ship, straightway they knew him, 55and ran through that whole region round about, and began to carry about in beds those that were sick, where they heard he was.
+56And whithersoever he entered, into villages, or cities, or country, they laid the sick in the streets, and besought him that they might touch if it were but the border of his garment: and as many as touched him were made whole.